HelmerDenDekker/HelmerDemo.WebShopDemo/src/.documentation/adr/0001-finding_right_architecture.md

 ## Rationale

-The idea is to use a webshop-domain to learn - and have a showcase for domain driven design. dotNET is used as a techstack, because I as a programmer have the most experience with dotNET and C# applications.
+The idea is to use a webshop-domain to learn - and have a showcase for domain driven design. dotNET is used as a tech stack, because I as a programmer have the most experience with dotNET and C# applications.
 The cost of initial development time is not an issue.